SRGBmods/QMK-Binaries/README.md

 **Please keep support requests to either of those locations only, thanks!**

-If you notice something missing (keyboard or variation of a keyboard) or have any issues with these binaries please contact Naitoshedo on the above Discord server.
+If you notice something missing (keyboard or variation of a keyboard) or have any issues with these binaries please contact Naitoshedo on the above Discord server, or with ([**Issues**](https://github.com/SRGBmods/QMK-Binaries/issues)) of course.

 ---